Publishing a book on your own has finally received a level of acceptance in the publishing industry, and lots of people are thinking about diving in.

 There are so many ways to make money with books, but if you’re nonfiction specifically, it’s true: “The riches are in the niches.”

 Be the best in a narrow niche and Amazon will find ways to push you into the bigger segments.
 But if you start in a big broad category like “Finance.”
 Go into something like, “Money Management for College Students” or “Tax Advice for Single Member LLCs.”

 I’m just making categories up, but you get the idea.
-You have to niche down.
+You have to niche down when publishing a book.
 If you go too broad, you’re going to get lost in the masses.

 Now, if you’re a fiction writer, your ticket to making money is releasing ebooks, in rapid succession.
-Fiction readers are addicts, and they read on Kindles typically.
+Fiction readers are addicts, and they often read on Kindles.
 So, your overall page reads and read-through rate from book-to-book in your series are super important.

 Not everyone can afford a $24,000-$48,000 USD program like Scribe Media offers.
 But I would encourage you to invest as much as you are able and comfortable investing in your book.
 This goes back to point #1 & #2 above.